yandex-cloud/docs/en/free-trial/concepts/limits.md

-# Trial period restrictions
+# Restrictions on the trial period

-The trial period is intended for testing and exploring the features of the cloud infrastructure.
+The free trial is intended for testing and exploring the features of the cloud infrastructure.
 During the trial period, you can use Yandex.Cloud resources with some restrictions.

 ## Service Level Agreement (SLA) {#sla}